America’s Great Suck Out

 And while the prospect of ‘personal introspection’ may carry a certain negative weight, don’t worry—it’s not a euphemism for ‘you suck at writing.’
 Rather, if you’re aching to write but can’t seem to gain traction, self-reflection is simply my suggestion (unscientific as it is) that you look inward before contemplating all those extraneous external factors.
 Various assumptions for not writing—I can’t find a sharp pencil!; or It’s raining out!; or The rent’s overdue!—may feel like adequate excuses (and sometimes they can be) but more often than not, such superficial symptoms disguise a far more complex, subconscious quandary.

 While legitimate factors such as fear of failure, or what if I’m not good enough? or even the very real fear of success do exist, those psychological roadblocks can often be overcome by simply acknowledging their presence.
 Thus, consider this: I’m certainly not good enough if I give up, but if I try, I may surprise myself.
-Because the only thing worse than failing to finish a novel is the inability or unwillingness to start a novel.
+Because the only thing worse than failing to finish a novel is an unwillingness to start a novel.

 You won’t know if you don’t try—and not trying (or succeeding) is often the result of unrealistic self-doubt or lack of confidence.
 Every writer born has suffered through great gobs of self-doubt.
 (Stephen King’s disposal of his first manuscript, Carrie, only to be resurrected from the trashcan by his wife, Tabatha, is legendary.
-Had he not have been married, the iconic Mr. King might never have sold a single book.)
+Had he not have been married, the iconic Mr. King may never have sold a single book.)

 For first-time writers (especially those without concerned spouses like Tabatha), various, ubiquitous subliminal roadblocks can feel pervasive and insurmountable… because sometimes our brains are funny that way.
 But, guess what?
 Every problem has a solution.
 Every story has an ending.
 There’s always a way to get from Point A to Point Z, no matter how seemingly hopeless the journey might appear.
 However, each of us needs to dig deep to find the patience and persistence to go the distance.
 So finish.
 That’s Rule #1 after all.